Respiratory Care Essential Job Functions

 - Demonstrate the ability to perform occasional overhead extension.

-- Demonstrate the ability to perform interventions such as sterile procedures, dressing changes and administer medications (including dosage calculations when necessary) following infection control procedures.
+- Demonstrate the ability to perform interventions such as sterile procedures, dressing changes, and administering of medications (including dosage calculations when necessary) following infection control procedures.

 - Demonstrate adaptability to change in a dynamic healthcare environment.